What Is PAT Testing (Portable Appliance Testing)

 Requirements

-When you want to have a PAT done, we will provide this bespoke and ask you for specific information.
-In addition to the obvious company and contact details, we will ask you if you have an estimate of how many appliances there are to test.
-If you are not sure, the number of staff on-site will give us an indicator as we use multiples of between 6 and 10 appliances per staff member to estimate this way.
+When you require testing, we will provide a bespoke quote in line with your specific requirements.
+In addition to the obvious company and contact details, we will ask you to provide an estimate of the number of appliances to be tested.
+If you are unsure, the number of staff on-site will provide an indicator, as we use multiples of between 6 and 10 appliances per staff member to estimate this way.
+We will book a PAT Testing appointment for you based on your business needs.

 A formal visual inspection is an important step before any testing, as it helps identify damage, improper wiring, or environmental hazards in line with HSE guidance.
 Staff who have completed a training course can carry out certain aspects of PAT testing, such as the visual inspection, while more advanced manual testing should be performed by a qualified professional.